 “It all comes right down to muscle definition.”

-But she discovered that competing disrupted her menstrual cycle and decided to take a smash from competing because she wanted to start her own family.
+However, she discovered that competing disrupted her menstrual cycle and decided to take a smash from competing because she wanted to start her own family.